mapping the Universe

 I specialize in making and analyzing high-resolution maps from large astronomical survey data sets.
 Much of my work has focused on processing infrared images from NASA's NEOWISE mission, repurposing this vast asteroid-hunting data set for astrophysics beyond the inner solar system.
 I am using NEOWISE data to search for cold nearby worlds, including brown dwarfs in the solar neighborhood, wide substellar companions, and the hypothesized Planet Nine.
 I also play a key role in several wide-area optical imaging surveys, particularly DECaLS and MzLS.

-I'm currently a staff astronomer at NSF's NOIRLab (formerly NOAO), where I previously spent a year as a NASA Hubble Fellow.
+I'm currently a staff astronomer at NSF's NOIRLab in Tucson, Arizona, where I previously spent a year as a NASA Hubble Fellow.
 At NOIRLab, I am a member of Rubin Observatory's Community Science Team (CST).
 I earned a Ph.D. in physics from Harvard University in 2015.
 Before that I was an undergraduate at Stanford University, where I received a B.S. in physics in 2010.

-I'm the PI of this new NASA-funded citizen science project, coming soon to Zooniverse!
+I'm the PI of this NASA-funded citizen science project!

 I'm the PI of an approved Cycle 2 JWST program to obtain the first spectrum of the coldest known halo brown dwarf (WISEA 1534-1043 a.k.a.
 "The Accident").